MISO: Exploiting Multi-Instance GPU Capability on Multi-Tenant Systems for Machine Learning: Evaluation

 \textbf{Sensitivity to checkpointing overhead, performance model prediction error, and inter-arrival rate. } Finally, we evaluate the sensitivity of different system and design parameters on \sol{}'s effectiveness.
 Recall that \sol{} operation relies on (1) checkpointing, and (2) performance prediction from MPS to MIG mode. \sol{} incurs checkpointing overhead during MPS profiling and MIG re-partitioning.
 Our results (Fig.~\ref{fig:eval_sim_2}) confirm that this overhead does not impact \sol{}'s benefits even when the checkpointing overhead doubles -- presumably with a hypothetical system of much slower memory bandwidth or jobs that are much larger in size.
 Fig.~\ref{fig:eval_sim_3} shows that even when the performance prediction model is just trained for a couple of epochs with a large prediction error (error from 1.7\% to 9\%), \sol{} still provides a comparable improvement over non-partitioned GPUs without a fine-tuned model.

-Finally, we show that \sol{} remains effective as the job inter-arrival time changes.
+Finally, we show that \sol{} remains effective as the job inter-arrival time changes (Fig.~\ref{fig:eval_sim_4}).
 This test was performed to simulate systems with different loads.
-A low inter-arrival time (small $\lambda$) requires \sol{} to profile and adjust the MIG partitions more frequently, and oversubscribes the GPUs.
+A low inter-arrival time (small $\lambda$) requires \sol{} to profile and adjust the MIG partitions more frequently and oversubscribes the GPUs.
 Therefore, its relative JCT performance degrades.
-In spite of that, \sol{} is still able to maintain its improvements in makespan and system throughput. \sol{} continues to provide 30\% to 50\% of average JCT improvement, more than 15\% of makespan improvement, and more than 25\% higher system throughput over \base{} across a wide range of inter-arrival rates.
+In spite of that, \sol{} still maintains its improvements in makespan and system throughput. \sol{} continues to provide 30\% to 50\% of average JCT improvement, more than 15\% of makespan improvement, and more than 25\% higher system throughput over \base{} across a wide range of inter-arrival rates.